Infocom: Reception

 Sometimes, though, Infocom threw in puzzles just for the humor of it—if the user never ran into these, they could still finish the game.
 But discovering these early Easter Eggs was satisfying for some fans of the games.
 For example, one popular Easter egg was in the Enchanter game, which involves collecting magic spells to use in accomplishing the quest.
 One of these is a summoning spell, which the player needs to use to summon certain characters at different parts of the game.
 At one point the game mentions the "Implementers" who were responsible for creating the land of Zork.
 If the player tries to summon the Implementers, the game produces a vision of Dave Lebling and Marc Blank at their computers, surprised at this "bug" in the game and working feverishly to fix it.

 Third, the inclusion of "feelies"—imaginative props and extras tied to the game's theme—provided copy protection against copyright infringement.
 Some games were unsolvable without the extra content provided with the boxed game.
 And because of the cleverness and uniqueness of the feelies, users rarely felt like they were an intrusion or inconvenience, as was the case with most of the other copy-protection schemes of the time.
 Feelies also provided the player with a physical aspect to the gameplay of their text adventures, giving another dimension of strategy to what would other-wise just be a text parser.

 Although Infocom started out with Zork, and although the Zork world was the centerpiece of their product line throughout the Zork and Enchanter series, the company quickly branched out into a wide variety of story lines: fantasy, science-fiction, mystery, horror, historical adventure, children's stories, and others that defied easy categorization.
 In an attempt to reach out to female customers, Infocom also produced Plundered Hearts, which cast the gamer in the role of the heroine of a swashbuckling adventure on the high seas, and which required the heroine to use more feminine tactics to win the game, since hacking-and-slashing was not a very ladylike way to behave.
-And to compete with the Leisure Suit Larry style games that were also appearing, Infocom also came out with Leather Goddesses of Phobos in 1986, which featured "tame", "suggestive", and "lewd" playing modes.
+Infocom also came out with Leather Goddesses of Phobos in 1986, which featured "tame", "suggestive", and "lewd" playing modes.
 It included among its "feelies" a "scratch-and-sniff" card with six odors that corresponded to cues given to the player during the game.